The “Swedish Model”

 Sweden is often seen as a beacon of tolerant social democracy and ethical capitalism.
 If you ask the Roma though, you might get a different story.
-Recently, the Swedish goverment released a white paper on the historical and modern discrimination against the Roma.
+Recently, the Swedish government released a white paper on the historical and modern discrimination against the Roma.
 Its indictments are damning.
 According to Swedish Integration Minister Erik Ullenhag:

 “When the country’s police at the beginning of the 1900s described Roma and travellers the answers were clear… Ugly’, ‘unreliable’, ‘and ‘good-for-nothings’ were common views.”